ZWerduex/wxord/doc/doc.md

 ### Pattern

 The pattern is a string that contains characters, digits and reserved symbols.
-Any character that is not a digit are used as is, while the digits are replaced by a character from the corresponding charset.
+Any character that is not a digit is used as is, while digits are replaced by a character from the corresponding charset.

 #### Digits

-A character weight determines the probability of a character to be chosen among the charset specified by a digit. `1` implies that the first charset will be used and the same logic goes for `2` and `3`.
+A digit shows the charset to be used to replace it. `1` implies that the first charset will be used and the same logic goes for `2` and `3`.
 The special digit `0` means that the charset choice is uniformly random.
-A zero will be evaluated to a digit from `1` to `3` and the character will be then chosen from the corresponding charset as described above.
+A zero will be evaluated to a digit from `1` to `3` and the character will be then chosen from the corresponding charset as described below.

 The weight of a character is used to determine its probability to be chosen.
-All the weigths are summed up, and a given character has a probability of `weight / sum_of_weights` to be chosen.
-For example, if using the charset above `default_english.json`, the digit `1` will be replaced by :
+All the weigths in a charset are summed up, and a given character has a probability of `weight / sum_of_weights` to be chosen.
+For example, if using the charset file above called `default_english.json`, the digit `1` will be replaced by :
 - `a` 12 times out of 32
 - `e` 16 times out of 32
 - `i` 4 times out of 32